iotauth/iotauth_experiments/README.md

 - **entity**: Directory for entities ("things" in the IoT) used for experiments and data for those entities.
 - **experiments**: Directory for experimental setup and results.
 - **lib**: Directory for external libraries.
 Currently, we have Node.js and its dependent libraries (e.g., OpenSSL).
+- **network_sim**: Directory for source codes used for network simulation, especially for experiments of DDoS attacks.

 # Contributors
 ---